United States Army Corps of Engineers

-Continental Congress authority for a "Chief Engineer for the Army" dates from 16 June 1775.
-Congress authorized a corps of engineers for the United States on 11 March 1779.
+On 16 June 1775, the Continental Congress, gathered in Philadelphia, granted authority for the creation of a "Chief Engineer for the Army".
+Congress authorized a corps of engineers for the United States on 1 March 1779.
 The Corps as it is known today came into being on 16 March 1802, when the president was authorized to "organize and establish a Corps of Engineers ... that the said Corps ... shall be stationed at West Point in the State of New York and shall constitute a Military Academy."
 A Corps of Topographical Engineers, authorized on 4 July 1838, merged with the Corps of Engineers in March 1863.

-For the civil works mission the commanding general is directed and supervised by the Assistant Secretary of the Army, also appointed by the President and confirmed by the Senate.
-Army civil works consists of three congressionally authorized business lines: navigation, flood and storm damage protection, and aquatic ecosystem restoration.
-Civil works is also tasked with administering the Clean Water Act Section 404 program, recreation, hydropower, and water supply at USACE flood control reservoirs, and environmental infrastructure.
+Civil works are managed and supervised by the Assistant Secretary of the Army.
+Army civil works include three U.S. Congress-authorized business lines: navigation, flood and storm damage protection, and aquatic ecosystem restoration.
+Civil works is also tasked with administering the Clean Water Act Section 404 program, including recreation, hydropower, and water supply at USACE flood control reservoirs, and environmental infrastructure.
 The civil works staff oversee construction, operation, and maintenance of dams, canals and flood protection in the U.S., as well as a wide range of public works throughout the world.
-USACE has 37,000 civilian and military personnel, making it one of the world's largest public engineering, design, and construction management agencies.
 Some of its dams, reservoirs, and flood control projects also serve as public outdoor recreation facilities.
 Its hydroelectric projects provide 24% of U.S. hydropower capacity.

-It is headquartered in Washington, D.C. and has a budget of $7.8 billion (FY2021).
+The Corps of Engineers is headquartered in Washington, D.C., and has a budget of $7.8 billion (FY2021).